-- Data Trustees: University Vice Presidents and others as appointed by Dr. Hynes;
+- Data Trustees: University Vice Presidents and others as appointed by Dr. Stuart;

 - Data Stewards: Appointed by the trustees, such as your director/manager is a likely steward; and,

-- Data User: You and everyone else, including Dr. Hynes.
+- Data User: You and everyone else, including Dr. Stuart.

 A Data Governance Committee is responsible for defining, implementing, and managing policies and procedures for data governance.
 Data Trustees are members of the Data Governance Committee.